I have had 3 contract with the University of West Alabama Black Belt STEM Institute:

 In October 2023, I hosted two teacher workshops for 20 teachers called "Critical Conversations on Climate Science" for Alabama A+ College Ready.
 All teachers who filled out the workshop evaluation form (N=17) agreed or strongly agreed that the workshop helped them: LEARN about climate change, feel more PREPARED to teach climate change, and feel more INTERESTED in teaching about climate change.

-I am an earth and space science content mentor for the NSF Noyce Teaching Fellowship Track 2 Project, Developing Leaders in Science Teaching (LIST) award to the University of Alabama led by PI Dennis Sunal.
+During the 2023-2024 and 2024-2025 academic years, I served as an Earth and Space Science content mentor for the NSF Noyce Teaching Fellowship Track 2 Project, Developing Leaders in Science Teaching (LIST) award to the University of Alabama led by PI Dennis Sunal.

-I am hosting a "Physics and Climate Change" workshop at the American Physical Society Conference for Undergraduate Women in Physics (CUWiP) at West Virginia University on January 20, 2024.
-Material is inspired by Astronomers for Planet Earth
+I hosted a "Physics and Climate Change" workshop at the American Physical Society Conference for Undergraduate Women in Physics (CUWiP) at West Virginia University on January 20, 2024.
+Material is inspired by Astronomers for Planet Earth.